Gangadharbhuvan/Machine-Learning-Regression/README.md

-# Machine-Learning-Regression
+# Machine-Learning-Regression and Classification
 Regression

-This repo contains Notebooks on different types of Regression
+This repo contains Notebooks on different types of Regression and Classification

 - Simple Linear Regression
 - Multiple Linear Regression